riccchard/ctp/Final/readme.md

 Description
 -----------
-Music-Cam React Machine provides a visualizer and several camera-filters.
+Music-Cam React Machine(MCRM) provides a visualizer and several camera-filters.

 All you have to do is choosing count number and filter.